jorgeacruz/RN-Delivery/README.md

 <img src='./foodDelivery.png'/>

 <h2>Description</h2>
-<p>The idea was to create a front-end for a food delivery app using NativeWind for simple customization and to ensure responsive design.
-Dynamically applying a API by JSON-SERVER to populate all products.</p>
+<p>The main idea was create a front-end for a food delivery app.
+Using all facilities of Nativewind to better and easy customization to ensure responsive design.

+Applying Json-Server Api to feel dynamically products and others libraries.

+Enjoy</p>

 <h2>Documentation</h2>